SoniBasant/50-Projects-on-JS-DOM/E2. Feedback UI Design/README.md

 ## Overview

-Many times you was asked to give feedback.
+Many times you were asked to give feedback.
 This project is about the same, giving feedback.
 You are presented with three options with respective emojis.

 Unhappy 😔 | Neutral 😐 | Satisfied 😍